El Salvador-ECOSERVICIOS

 Supply

-Private landowners (particularly on hillsides) for activities such as agro-forestry, forest management and conservation, reforestation, afforestation and sustainable agricultural production
+Private landowners (particularly on hillsides) for activities such as agroforestry, forest management and conservation, reforestation, afforestation and sustainable agricultural production.

-By placing private land under PES in these areas, the project aims to either create "privately owned" buffer zones around the many protected areas and/or connect these protected areas through ecological corridors - hence the high potential service value.
+By placing private land under PES in these areas, the project aims to either create "privately-owned" buffer zones around the many protected areas and/or connect these protected areas through ecological corridors - hence the high potential service value.

 Demand